ParadoxV5/Discord-Markdown/README.md

 ![Two formats of links and their previews](images/link1.png)

 By the way, Discord found a way to stop you from hiding rickrolls or malware behind legit links.
-Perhaps this sanitization is why Discord hot-reverted the newer Markdown features and didn’t reïntroduce links until a couple of months after the others returned.

 ![Cannot format a link with a link](images/link2.png)